- City Clerk's Office

 Check your voter registration at the Michigan Voter Information Center.

 After receiving your absent voter ballot, you have until 8 pm on election day to complete the ballot and return it to the clerk's office.
 Your ballot will not be counted unless your signature is on the return envelope and matches your signature on file.
 If you received assistance voting the ballot, then the signature of the person who helped you must also be on the return envelope.
-Only you, a family member or person residing in your household, a mail carrier, or election official is authorized to deliver your signed absent voter ballot to the Clerk's office.
+Only you, a family member or person residing in your household, a mail carrier, or an election official are authorized to deliver your signed absent voter ballot to the Clerk's office.

 If an emergency, such as a sudden illness or family death prevents you from reaching the polls on election day, you may request an emergency absent voter ballot.
 Requests for an emergency ballot must be submitted after the deadline for regular absent voter ballots has passed but before 4 pm on election day.
 The emergency must have occurred at a time which made it impossible for you to apply for a regular absent voter ballot.
 For more information about emergency absent voter ballots, please contact the Clerk's office at 810-629-2261.